thisisharsh7/codebuff/INFISICAL_SETUP_GUIDE.md

 ## That's It!

 The `.env.example` file contains all the dummy values needed for development.
 Only the database password needs to be fixed to match Docker's password.

+You will need to populate all the secrets in the Infisical UI at https://app.infisical.com.
+You can provide dummy values for the secrets if you get an error about missing secrets, but you will need to update them with real values in order to use the associated feature.